 “Sports Media LGBT+ is our go-to resource for LGBT+ inclusive comms.
 They have delivered training for us, provided panellists and chairs for various events, and provide advice and guidance on working with the media.
 They ensure we never miss a single LGBT+ sports story.
 How did we ever get along without them?!” – Lou Englefield, director of Pride Sports UK and campaign director of Football v Homophobia

-- Working with Racing With Pride, the LGBT+ and allies network for British horseracing, to publicise their launch and a tailored version of ‘Rainbow Ready’
+- Collaborating with Racing With Pride, the LGBT+ and allies network for British horseracing, to publicise their launch and produce a tailored version of our ‘Rainbow Ready’ resources

 - Chairing panel discussion events for Soccerex Connected and Stonewall FC